 Location: Natural Products Utilization Research2016 Annual Report

 1. Potent pytotoxins from toothpickweed identified.
 Plants constitute a rich source of novel and structurally diverse phytotoxic compounds to be explored in searching for effective and environmentally safe herbicides.
-Toothpickweed (Ammi visnaga) was subjected to phytotoxicity-guided fractionation.
-Two compounds, khellin and visnagin, whose herbicidal activity had not been described before were found to be highly phytotoxic.
+ARS scientists at USDA-ARS-Natural Products Utilization Research Unit (NPURU) selected toothpickweed (Ammi visnaga) for further study from screening nearly 2400 plant extracts extract.
+Phytotoxicity-guided fractionation of the extract yielded two compounds: khellin and visnagin, whose herbicidal activity had not been described before.
 In laboratory assays, khellin and visnagin inhibited the growth of lettuce and duckweed.
-Also, both compounds reduced the growth of the weeds ryegrass, morningglory, foxtail and millet.
+Also, both compounds reduced the growth and germination of weeds: ryegrass, morningglory, foxtail and millet.
 The inhibitory activities of these compounds were similar to those of the commercial herbicides acetochlor and glyphosate in the lab bioassays.
-During greenhouse studies visnagin was more active, with significant contact post-emergence herbicidal activity on the weeds velvetleaf and crabgrass 2 kg ai ha-1.
+During greenhouse studies visnagin was more active, with significant contact post-emergence herbicidal activity on velvetleaf and crabgrass 2 kg ai ha-1.
 Moreover, its effect on velvetleaf, crabgrass and barnyardgrass (Echinochloa crus-galli) at 4 kg ai ha-1 was comparable to the bioherbicide pelargonic acid at the same rate.
 These results support the potential of visnagin, and possibly khellin, as bioherbicides or lead molecules for the development of new herbicides.
-Mode of action studies suggested that the compounds have a unique mode of action.

 Meepagala, K.M., Johnson, R.D., Techen, N., Wedge, D.E., Duke, S.O.
 2015.
 Phomalactone from a phytopathogenic fungus infecting Zinnia elegans (Asteraceae) leaves.
 Journal of Chemical Ecology.
 41:602-612.